-- 1. If more than one surgical procedure is performed during the same operative session, the plan covers the surgical procedures based on the allowed amount for each procedure.
+- 1. If more than one surgical procedure is performed by the same professional provider during the same operation, the plan covers the surgical procedures based on the allowed amount for each procedure.
 The plan does not cover a charge separate from the surgery for preoperative and postoperative care. - 2.
 Congenital means present at birth. - 3.
 For hospital/facility services, please refer to "Hospital Inpatient Care" and "Hospital Outpatient Care."